 I was fascinated with the human form and was obsessed with gymnastics, figure skating and fashion.
 Here is a post I wrote about my childhood art.

 My life centered around drawing scenes from my imagination: fashion shows, figure skating competitions and what life would be like if I were a gymnast.
 I lived in a colorful world that I could change with a fresh palette of pencil crayons.

 The one thing I didn’t have was instruction.
 In fact, art instruction didn’t come my way until I went to art college to study fashion design.
 Teachers who were actual artists taught fashion illustration.
 Fabric artists taught me how to render tweeds and plaids and how to sketch taffeta (yes, it was the 80’s!).

-Remembering how it felt to create art as a child seemed to work because when that test class ended, I was invigorated in a way I hadn’t felt in a long time.
+Remembering how it felt to create art as a child seemed to work because when that trial class ended, I was invigorated in a way I hadn’t felt in a long time.

 I had somehow stumbled upon my dream job.